 There are several ways that investing with Betterment is tax efficient.
 Portfolios contain index-tracking ETFs, for example, which helps me avoid taxes associated with pass-through distributions of capital gains, common with actively-managed mutual funds.
 Reinvested dividends and account deposits go to purchase under-weighted asset classes, minimizing buy-and-sell activity (and tax triggers) for re-balancing.

 The firm also offers tax loss harvesting, which involves selling any losing ETFs and capturing losses for tax purposes and the purchasing similar ETFs to maintain the asset allocation of a portfolio.
 This service is available to all Betterment clients at no extra charge.

-Still, I've noticed that the buying and selling does generate a tax bill as I hold a regular taxable account.
-If I had invested in a single stock instead of a Betterment portfolio, then I could have avoided taxes (as long as I didn't sell my shares).
+Still, I’ve noticed that the buying and selling does generate a tax bill.
+If I had invested in a single stock instead of a Betterment portfolio, then I could have avoided taxes (as long as I didn’t sell my shares).

 Getting Started with Betterment

 Getting started with Betterment is simple and easy.
 From its home page, respond to a series of prompts to get suggested goals, accept or decline those suggestions, and register for an account to start investing toward those goals.
 I can also register for an account, set goals with specific timelines, or choose to “build wealth” without regard to a time horizon.

 Money can be held inside a regular (taxable) account, Traditional IRA, Roth IRA, or trust account.

 To start investing, fund an investment account by transferring money from a bank account.
 Register a checking or savings account to initiate electronic ACH transfers in the future.
 After the set-up is complete (which usually takes 2-3 days and involves an account verification process), money is transferred and immediately applied to various goals within the Betterment account.